 Your Medical History

-Consider your personal and perhaps family health history when choosing a Medigap plan.
+Consider your personal and perhaps family health history when choosing a Medigap policy.
 This factor plays a major role in the determination of what plans fit an individual best.

 You might want to select a plan like Medicare Plan G or N if you are a particularly healthy person with no prior health complications.
 Plan G can also make the most sense at times when the Plan F premium difference is higher than the Part B deductible.

-For example, if Plan F is $200 more a year than Plan G and the only coverage difference is the Part B deductible ($183 per year in 2018) then you would save $17 a year by paying your own deductible.
-This amount could become a higher savings as years go on and rates increase.
+For example, if Plan F is $200 more a year than Plan G and the only coverage difference is the Part B deductible ($185 per year in 2019) then you would save $17 a year by paying your own deductible.
+This amount could become a higher saving as years go on and rates increase.

 There are a few options you must purchase Medigap Supplemental policies: